roboneurolibre/QC-imaging-demographics/paper.md

 CAPTION HERE
 :::

-To get a better idea on how the sex and age of participants might be related, a relational scatter plot was created.
-This plot compares the percentage of female and male participants vs. the average age of participants for each study.
-Each marker represents an individual study.
-Markers are colored based on the number of participants.
-Because a large number of low sample size studies have poor sex distribution, it is worth taking a look at the graph when looking at only studies with a larger sample size.
-Here, the cutoff for the sample size can be chosen with a slider.
-Each marker can be hovered over to see the sex ratio, mean age, and number of participants.
+To explore the relationship between age and sex representation in a different way, we created a relational scatter plot.
+Each marker represents an individual study, with the x-axis indicating the study participants’ average age and the y-axis indicating the proportion of female to male participants.
+Marker color indicates the number of participants per study, and a slider allows users to filter studies based on sample size.
+This is particularly useful for reducing noise from small studies, which often have less balanced sex distributions.
+Hovering over each marker reveals the study’s sex ratio, mean age, and sample size.

-Ultimately, both visualizations suffer from the loss of age distribution information within each study, highlighting the limitations of current age reporting practices.
-This reinforces the need for more comprehensive demographic reporting to enable more accurate and meaningful analyses.
+However, like the population pyramid, this scatter plot still relies solely on reported mean age values.
+It does not resolve the broader issue of missing or insufficient age distribution data, which limits our ability to perform deeper demographic analyses.

 ## Figure 7